The Bachelor's Madison Prewett Just Sparked Romance Rumors With Connor Saeli

 It was clear this question made Connor blush and feel a bit flustered.
 "I don't know, we'll see," he coyly replied.
 "I can't give you anything."

+"Connor DM'd Madison sending her words of support After the Rose finale.
+It was purely platonic," the insider shared.
+"No further conversations happened after the fact.
+Madi has been focusing on moving forward with her life by spending quality time with her family."

-It seems Connor plans to keep that part of his personal life a mystery.
-Moreover, Madison has yet to address or comment on these romance rumors.
-However, the two do follow each other on Instagram, so that's something to keep an eye on.
+Madison has yet to address or comment on these romance rumors with Connor.

-As if that weren't some good tea, another contestant from Peter's season seems to be on Mike's mind: Kelley Flanagan.
+As if that wasn't some good tea, another contestant from Peter's season seems to be on Mike's mind: Kelley Flanagan.

 "I think Kelley has amazing dimples," he shared.
 "I think that she a little bad ass that's for sure."